kevinpanaro/esp8266_micropython/README.md

 [WS2812](http://www.aliexpress.com/w/wholesale-ws2812.html)
     any of these work, you'll need a power supply, 5V, if it's a small strip you might be able to do what I did and cut an old phone changer and solder to female ends of wires to them and connect it with that.

+Examples:

+police.py: simple police lights example wipe.py: wipe color across the strip rainbow.py: show rainbow on LEDs, SEPERATION is how far the next LED is from the previous in terms of color